AED Compliance Management Software: A Complete Guide

 As you compare options, you’ll notice a wide price range.
 A basic plan from a provider like AEDSafetrack might start as low as $50 per year, but this often only covers online tracking.
 Mid-range plans that include more comprehensive features and medical direction can run between $150 and $300 per AED annually.
 While it’s tempting to go for the lowest price, it’s critical to look at what’s included.
 A cheaper plan might leave you with significant compliance gaps, forcing you to manage critical tasks like tracking expiration dates and local regulations on your own.
 The goal is to find a platform that provides complete, audit-ready AED program management, not just a digital checklist.

-Calculating Your Return on Investment
+How to Calculate Your Return on Investment

 The cost of compliance software is more than just an expense—it’s an investment in safety and efficiency.
 To calculate the real ROI, consider the costs of not having a reliable system in place.
 Think about the administrative hours your team spends manually checking devices, logging inspections, and tracking expiration dates.
 Then, factor in the significant financial and legal risks of non-compliance, including fines and potential liability if an AED fails during an emergency.
 When you weigh these factors, the annual subscription fee for a robust management program often pays for itself by reducing administrative burden, closing compliance gaps, and giving you confidence that your AEDs are always ready to save a life.

-What Problems Does AED Compliance Software Solve?
+What Problems Can AED Software Solve for You?

 Managing an AED program involves much more than just mounting a device on the wall.
 It’s an ongoing commitment that includes routine inspections, tracking expiration dates for pads and batteries, maintaining records, and staying current with state and local laws.
 When you’re juggling these tasks manually with spreadsheets and calendar reminders, it’s easy for critical details to slip through the cracks, leaving your organization exposed.
 An AED with expired pads or a dead battery is no better than having no AED at all.
 This is where AED compliance software steps in to bridge the gap between good intentions and true readiness.